Why Website Research is important?

 Sometimes you may require a redesign of your website.
 You have looked at it and it is not working as it should.
 Perhaps, you are losing customers to the competition for some reason or other.

-This is where we come in and do a deeper research into the issues surrounding the declining performance.
+This is where a website consultant plays a very important role in doing a deeper research into the issues surrounding the declining performance.

 We go out into the community and talk to all of them, potential and existing clients, vendors, employees and other interested parties.